BrodyEscalera/URL-Shortener/readme.md

 URL-Shortener is a simple node based application to create a randomly generated, shortened hyperlink of a URL.

 ## Code Example
-Simply input your URL into the browser after API/V1/YOUR URL GOES HERE
+Simply send a post request of the URL to  API/V1

 Returns JSON data
 {